Cash Allowance or Company Car

 The Employer Perspective

-The company car policy will depend on a number of factors to decide on what level is appropriate.
+The company car policy will factor in a number of variables to decide on what level allowance levels and policy choices are appropriate.
 Factors include:

-- How will company vehicles be provided to employees and what internal resource will this consume?
+How will company vehicles be provided to employees and what internal resource will this consume?
+Is there any digital infrastructure which needs to be introduced to support the company car scheme.
+How will insurance and payroll processes work?

 Many organizations have split employees into two distinct groups, “job need” drivers and “status” drivers.
 For job need drivers the trend has been to be more prescriptive about vehicle choice to maximize discounts from manufacturers, increase the ability to reallocate vehicles and ultimately reduce cost.